FactionMaster/FactionMaster/README.md

 All extensions made by the FactionMaster team and those approved by the FactionMaster team, which are accessible via poggit will be listed here.

 ## Translators
 To participate in the translation of FactionMaster and probably see yourself here, create a Pull Request on the FactionMaster [GitHub](https://github.com/ShockedPlot7560/FactionMaster/).
-Once the language has been translated on the main plugin and on all the extensions listed in the ``Extension'' section, it will be added and all its contributors thanked.
+Once the language has been translated on the main plugin and on all the extensions listed in the ``Extension`` section, it will be added and all its contributors thanked.

-* **French** (fr_Fr): @ShockedPlot7560, @uyaz
+* **French** (fr_Fr): @ShockedPlot7560
 * **English** (en_EN): @ShockedPlot7560
+* **Spanish** (es_SPA): @MrBlasyMSK

 ## Developpers
-Adding and modifying extensions is rather simple and explained on the README.md of the [GitHub](https://github.com/ShockedPlot7560/FactionMaster/) repository with a doumentation for the handling of the API.
+Adding and modifying extensions is rather simple and explained on the README.md of the [GitHub](https://github.com/ShockedPlot7560/FactionMaster/) repository with a documentation for the handling of the API.
 Many extensions will be made and approved by the FactionMaster team to allow users to modulate the plugin to their choice.
 All approved extensions will have a line in the README and and listed in the ``Extension`` section .